kteich88/ruby_basics/Syllabus.md

 * Lesson: Debugging Techniques
     - Some techniques for debugging
 * Projects
-    - 4 or 5 projects to practice the fundementals
+    - 4 or 5 projects to practice the fundamentals

 ## Section: Basics of OOP

 * Lesson: Why OOP?